Catherine de' Medici: St. Bartholomew's Day massacre

+The detail depicts Catherine inspecting corpses as Huguenots were being massacred outside the Louvre Palace in The Saint Bartholomew's Day Massacre by François Dubois.
+Dubois was a Huguenot who fled France after the massacre, although it is not known whether he witnessed the event.

 Three days later, Admiral Coligny was walking back to his rooms from the Louvre when a shot rang out from a house and wounded him in the hand and arm.
 A smoking arquebus was discovered in a window, but the culprit had made his escape from the rear of the building on a waiting horse.
 Coligny was carried to his lodgings at the Hôtel de Béthisy, where the surgeon Ambroise Paré removed a bullet from his elbow and amputated a damaged finger with a pair of scissors.
 Catherine, who was said to have received the news without emotion, made a tearful visit to Coligny and promised to punish his attacker.
 Many historians have blamed Catherine for the attack on Coligny.
 Others point to the Guise family or a Spanish-papal plot to end Coligny's influence on the king.
 Whatever the truth, the bloodbath that followed was soon beyond the control of Catherine or any other leader.

 The St. Bartholomew's Day massacre, which began two days later, has stained Catherine's reputation ever since.
 There is reason to believe she was party to the decision when on 23 August Charles IX is said to have ordered, "Then kill them all!
 Kill them all!"
 Historians have suggested that Catherine and her advisers expected a Huguenot uprising to avenge the attack on Coligny.
 They chose therefore to strike first and wipe out the Huguenot leaders while they were still in Paris after the wedding.

 The slaughter in Paris lasted for almost a week.
 It spread to many parts of France, where it persisted into the autumn.
 In the words of historian Jules Michelet, "St Bartholomew was not a day, but a season".
 On 29 September, when Navarre knelt before the altar as a Roman Catholic, having converted to avoid being killed, Catherine turned to the ambassadors and laughed.
 From this time dates the legend of the wicked Italian queen.
 Huguenot writers branded Catherine a scheming Italian, who had acted on Machiavelli's principles to kill all enemies in one blow.